nugent-lab/FindPOTATOs-stable/README.md

 Example 3: ATLAS
 - very close together need smaller
-- can find asteroids that change in velocity, so need high "timing uncertantiy"
+- can find asteroids that change in velocity across the plane of hte sky, so increase "timing uncertainty" to ~100 s to compensate.

+double linkages- ex: expanding timing_uncertainty = 5000, max_speed =  2

 ## How to Cite